Sasha Pieterse: Film and television

 Other roles Pieterse has had include a 2009 appearance in Without a Trace, and a recurring role as Amanda Strazzulla, an abandoned daughter, in Heroes.
 In 2011, she appeared as Amy Loubalu in the Disney Channel Original Movie Geek Charming, and also as a teenage girl in the film X-Men: First Class.
-More recently, Pieterse has appeared in the film G.B.F. and in an episode of Hawaii Five-0 as a terrorist pupil named Dawn Hatfield.
+Later, Pieterse appeared in the film G.B.F. and in an episode of Hawaii Five-0 as a terrorist pupil named Dawn Hatfield.
 Pieterse played Japonica Fenway, a young lady involved with cocaine, in the film Inherent Vice (2014), based on the novel of the same name by Thomas Pynchon.
-In September 2017, Pieterse was announced as one of the celebrities to compete on the Dancing with the Stars – season 25.
+In September 2017, Pieterse was announced as one of the celebrities to compete on the 25th season of Dancing with the Stars.
 She was paired with professional dancer Gleb Savchenko.
 They were the 4th couple eliminated, on October 16, 2017, finishing in 10th place.

-On August 16, 2021, Deadline announced that Pieterse has been cast in Netflix's film adaptation of Annie Barrows’ New York Times bestselling book series Ivy + Bean alongside Jesse Tyler Ferguson, Jane Lynch and Nia Vardalos.
+On August 16, 2021, Deadline announced that Pieterse had been cast in Netflix's film adaptation of Annie Barrows’ New York Times bestselling book series Ivy + Bean alongside Jesse Tyler Ferguson, Jane Lynch and Nia Vardalos.
+In July 2023, Deadline reported that Pieterse had been cast in psychological thriller film The Image of You (2024), starring in a dual roles of twin sisters of Anna and Zoe.

 Music

 Pieterse describes her music as "country with southern rock".
 Her debut single "This Country is Bad Ass" was released on April 12, 2013.
 Pieterse described the patriotism behind the song: "I just love this country so much and I would never have been able to be where I am if I wasn't in America, so we decided to come up with this [track]."
 Her second single, "R.P.M", was released on June 13, 2013.

-Her third single, "I Can't Fix You", was released on July 12, 2013.
+Pieterse's third single, "I Can't Fix You", was released on July 12, 2013.
 On December 10, 2013, she released her fourth single "No", an upbeat track about "standing strong in your convictions" and saying no when an unfaithful, lying ex-boyfriend asks for a second chance.

 Other ventures

-Her cookbook Sasha in Good Taste: Recipes for Bites, Feasts, Sips & Celebrations was published by Dey Street Books, an imprint of HarperCollins on October 8, 2019.
+Pieterse's cookbook Sasha in Good Taste: Recipes for Bites, Feasts, Sips & Celebrations was published by Dey Street Books, an imprint of HarperCollins on October 8, 2019.
 In the book Pieterse shares cooking and baking recipes, tips for inexpensive party planning, do it yourself projects and ideas for desserts.
 San Francisco Book Review wrote that the book is "full of good ideas".

-She also has a lifestyle website called "Sasha in Good Taste".
+Pieterse has a lifestyle website called "Sasha in Good Taste".

 Pieterse has developed an online and social media presence, including 16 million+ followers on Instagram as of January 2023.
-She endorses products such as beauty and wellness products on Instagram and has partnered with Lightlife Foods, and Pokemon Go.
+She endorses products such as beauty and wellness products on Instagram and has partnered with Lightlife Foods, and Pokémon Go.